michaelkolesidis/javascript-software-synthesizer/docs/README.md

 It comprises a glossary of terms and a tutorial.

-Feel free to open a pull request or submit an issue if you are interesting in working on the docs.
+Feel free to open a pull request or submit an issue if you are interested in working on the docs.